As part of the process you must be ID checked. This is to comply with government legislation and Conveyancers have no choice.

 Satisfactory ID documents consist of a current valid original passport or photo card driving license along with two forms of recent original address ID.

 To validate your address, you must have received the correspondence via Royal Mail.
 For example, this could be a recent utility bill, insurance, bank statement or pension letter.
-This corroborates that you are who you say you are.
+This corroborates that you are who you say you are and reside at your address.

-Conveyancers are generally not local to their clients and it is unlikely they know them personally.
-Even if a client were known to us we are required to obtain ID and regularly update it in case our files are audited.
+Conveyancers tend not to be local to their clients and it is unlikely they know them personally.
+Even if a client were known to us we are required to obtain ID by the regulations AND we must regularly update it in case our files are audited.

 Why is it so intrusive?